zxh298/Trigger_threads/README.md

           5                          268                                302                             57
           6                          5667                               5984                            2525

-"Separated" or "Isolated" means one or more variables are disconnected in the structure, For example A is a separated variables in the network (A,B,C,D): A B->C<-D
+"Disconnected" means nodes are totally disconnected in a DAG.
+For example A is a separated variables in the network (A,B,C,D): A B->C<-D

 Please see more details in https://github.com/zxh298/Trigger